fairyofdata/Article_Neutralizer/README.md

 ## 🖥️ **Feature Usage Guide**
 ⚠️ *Note: Prompt optimization is in progress.*

+### **Set Up Your OpenAI API Key**
+   - This app uses the OpenAI API for functionality.
+   - When you run the app, you will see a field to input your OpenAI API key.
+   - You can obtain your API key from the [OpenAI API Key Page](https://platform.openai.com/account/api-keys).

 ### 1. **Start Crawling**
    - Click **"Collect Joongang Articles"** or **"Collect Yomiuri Articles"** to gather news articles.
    - Articles matching keywords which means Korea-Japan relations ("한일" in Korean, "日韓" in Japanese) are collected.